Learn how to get more patients using Google Ads for dentists with these strategies and tactics to grow your practice.

 Google Ad Extensions

-Google Ad Extensions are a type of ad format that show extra information (“extending” your ads) about your business.
+Google Ad Extensions are a type of ad format that shows extra information (“extending” your ads) about your business.
 They are designed to enhance your ad by making it more useful to users and can lead to better click-through rates (CTR).
 Ad extensions are free to add—you only pay for the clicks they receive.

 Here are some of the most common types of Google ad extensions: